hafizmahmudi/hafizmahmudi.github.io/README.md

 *  [Research 2: Predictive Insight of Global Warming-A Sustainable Control System](https://ieeexplore.ieee.org/abstract/document/10392190)
 *  [Research 1: Efficiency analysis of primary healthcare facilities in Afghanistan](https://link.springer.com/article/10.1186/s12962-022-00357-0)

+## 4. Software and Database Projects:
+Throughout my career, I have had the opportunity to work on more than 20 software projects, including HMIS, Nutrition Database, EMIS, EMR, and many others.
+If needed, I can provide detailed information and references for these projects.